caroso1222/carlos-roso-gatsby/content/blog/please-stop-doing-this-in-your-resume/index.md

 # The art of going straight to the point

-The one and only thing you should avoid in your resume is **not going straight to the point**.
+The one and only thing you should do in your resume is **going straight to the point**.
 This applies to everything but, mostly, to your summary.
-That first line should be your 10 seconds aggressive pitch.
+That first paragraph should be your 10 seconds aggressive pitch.

-One thing you perhaps didn't know: In paper everyone is charismatic, everyone is a great *team player*, and everyone has great written skills (...god...).
+One thing you perhaps didn't know: In paper everyone is charismatic, everyone is a great *team player*, and everyone has great written skills (eye roll).
 Everyone is efficient and organized.
 Every single developer likes to learn new things!
 You're wasting your recruiter's attention on useless verbosity which says nothing about **what makes you different**.

 *"Sure, but, they still have time to go over my soft skills, don't they?"*